So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 Ladies of harems | Hierarchy & Rules |

-Physical Features of the designated area | Employees (eunichs & slaves) |
+Physical Features of the designated area | Employees (eunuchs & slaves) |

 - Functions:

-Emperor’s gratification | Protection to women & kids |
+Emperor’s gratification | Protection for women & kids |

-Economic Activities | Nursery for royal Kids |
+Economic Activities | Nursery for Royal Kids |

 - Reforms: